le-p0pug-labs/birdfeeder/README.md

 `parrot-feeder --directory /tmp -pf`

-Bind the server to a specific address
+Bind the server to the given address

 `parrot-feeder --ip 10.10.10.10 --port 5050`